Preface

 Let’s see how RSQ behave in non-linear curve fitting discussed later on.

-Now you are ready to make statistical model, in your worksheet to suit your specific needs.
+Now we are ready to make statistical model, in our worksheet to suit our specific needs.

 How you make the model is up to you.